natesabrown/smash-character-challenges/README.md

 * Install application as a PWA on your phone.
 * Looks good on tablets, phones, and computers.

+## Usage

+At the moment, this website uses assets from other websites (not a great practice), so use at your own risk.
+If you would like to contribute, please open an issue.
+If you would like to fork this repository and improve upon it/make your own version, feel free to do so, but please remove the footer and make your own.

 ## Future Goals

 **(8/6/21):**